pduranti/mercadolibre.github.com/_posts/guide/listing/2012-05-05-list-your-item.markdown

 In VIP (View Item Page) you can see title and description.
 Description is displayed in an iframe.
 There are some considerations to work with descriptions, if you are interested in increase your knowledge see [add description item](/add-description-item) section.

+For more details about this attribute in MercadoLibre you can see the [visual introduction](/listing-introduction)

 ### Condition {#listing-condition-attribute}

 When publish an item in MercadoLibre site you need to declare if the item is new or used.
 This attribute is mandatory to complete a listing.

 ### Available quantity {#listing-available-quantity-attribute}

+It defines amount of items availables to be sold.

 ### Pictures {#listing-picture-attribute}